Emergent Spacetime and Cosmic Inflation: Cosmic inflation from time-dependent matrices

+Recall that the temporal gauge field in Eq. \eq{t-vacuum} corresponds to our previous setting $H_i =0$ according to the identification \eq{local-ham}.
+Though we have turned off the temporal gauge field for a simple argument, it is necessary to turn on it in order to implement the vacuum \eq{t-vacuum} as a solution of the action \eq{1mqm}.
+We will consider it later.
 Let us first determine the vacuum geometry emergent from the vacuum configuration \eq{t-vacuum}.
-In this case it is not necessary to glue Darboux charts because we have not introduced local fluctuations yet, so the Darboux coordinates in \eq{t-vacuum} are globally defined.
 Note that

 and so we regard $\Omega (t) = \frac{1}{2} \Omega_{ab} (t) dy^a \wedge dy^b$ as the symplectic structure of the inflating vacuum \eq{t-vacuum}.
-According to the definition \eq{local-hamvec}, we get (omitting the symbol indicating the vacuum for a notational simplicity)
+The vacuum \eq{t-vacuum} leads to the vector fields (omitting the symbol indicating the vacuum for a notational simplicity)